Ovulation Is the Main Event of the Menstrual Cycle

 A cycle shorter than 21 days

-Counting from “day 1” to “day 1,” a healthy menstrual cycle is anywhere from 21 to 35 days (45 days if you’re a teenager).
-A cycle shorter than 21 days is almost always an anovulatory cycle.
+Remember, counting from “day 1” to “day 1,” a healthy menstrual cycle is anywhere from 21 to 35 days (45 days if you’re a teenager).
+A cycle shorter than 21 days is almost always anovulatory.

 A cycle longer than 45 days

-A cycle longer than 35 days or (45 days for teenagers) is either 1) a very long follicular phase or 2) an anovulatory cycle.
-It’s not possible to have a luteal phase longer than 16 days except with pregnancy and the rare situation of a corpus luteum cyst.
+A cycle longer than 35 days or (45 days for teenagers) is either 1) a cycle with a very long follicular phase or 2) an anovulatory cycle.
+A luteal phase longer than 16 days is not possible, except with pregnancy and the rare situation of a corpus luteum cyst.

 A bleed that lasts more than seven days

-A healthy period lasts two to seven days and loses no more than 80 mL of menstrual fluid over all the days of the period.
-If you bleed for more than seven days, it’s probably an anovulatory cycle.
+A healthy menstrual bleed should last two to seven days, with no more than 80 mL of menstrual fluid lost over all the days of the bleed.
+Bleeding for longer than seven days can be a sign of an anovulatory cycle.
 The flow with an anovulatory bleed can be light, normal, or heavy.

 A cycle with no sustained temperature rise